Omar Little: Reception

 For his portrayal of Omar, Michael K. Williams was named by USA Today as one of ten reasons they still love television.
 The character was praised for his uniqueness in the stale landscape of TV crime dramas and for the wit and humor that Williams brought to the portrayal.
-Other commentators applauded the many dimensions of the character with his appearances in various story lines as " ...a sawed-off shotgun toting terror, a vulnerable jailbird whose life lies in the balance, and a double crossing mastermind who outsmarts Baltimore's biggest drug dealers time and time again."
+Other commentators applauded the many dimensions of the character with his appearances in various story lines as " ... a sawed-off shotgun-toting terror, a vulnerable jailbird whose life lies in the balance, and a double crossing mastermind who outsmarts Baltimore's biggest drug dealers time and time again."
+He is widely regarded as one of the greatest television characters of all time.

 Omar was named as one of the first season's richest characters, not unlike the Robin Hood of Baltimore's west side projects, although his contradictory nature was questioned as a little too strange.
-The Baltimore City Paper named the character one of their top ten reasons not to cancel the show and called him "arguably the show's single greatest achievement."
-Little appeared in Comcast's list of TV's Most Intriguing Characters, with the website stating that "no character is more enigmatic and shocking than Omar".
+The Baltimore City Paper named the character one of their top ten reasons not to cancel the show and called him "arguably the show's single greatest achievement".
+Little appeared in Comcast's list of "TV's Most Intriguing Characters", with the website stating that "no character is more enigmatic and shocking than Omar".

 Williams has stated that he feels that the character is well liked because of his honesty, lack of materialism, individuality and his adherence to his strict code.
 In January 2008 then-presidential candidate Barack Obama told the Las Vegas Sun that Omar was his favorite character on The Wire (which, in turn, is his favorite television show), adding, "That's not an endorsement.
 He's not my favorite person, but he's a fascinating character."